vmkdaily/vFlux-Stats-Kit/README.md

 ## Inspiration
 This project was inspired by (but not based on) a post by @chriswahl with his [Building a dashboard with grafana and powercli](http://wahlnetwork.com/2015/04/29/building-a-dashboard-with-grafana-influxdb-and-powercli/) and [the associated github content](https://github.com/WahlNetwork/grafana-vsphere-lab).
 Some really nice Powershell doing JSON writes to v0.8.
 However, by the the time I got to try that, the JSON writes were deprecated for InfluxDB Line Protocol.

 So next, I stumbled upon some great prior art from @willemdh known as [naf windows perfmon to influxdb](https://github.com/willemdh/naf_windows_perfmon_to_influxdb/blob/master/naf_windows_perfmon_to_influxdb.ps1).
-His work, is based on [Graphite Powershell Functions](https://github.com/MattHodge/Graphite-PowerShell-Functions) by MattHodge.
+His work, is based on [Graphite Powershell Functions](https://github.com/MattHodge/Graphite-PowerShell-Functions) by @MattHodge.
 I borrowed their technique for performing InfluxDB writes using curl.exe for Windows.

 I also use some hashing techniques from Luc Dekens.